Virginia Alternative Teacher Certification

 Requirements for Alternative Certification

 To be eligible for alternative teacher certification in Virginia, candidates typically must have at least a bachelor’s degree from a regionally accredited school.
 Other requirements vary based upon the route to licensure followed.
+These typically include passing state-mandated tests for educators and completing a formal, state-approved teacher preparation program.

 Types of Alternative Teaching Licenses in Virginia